 The festival’s top honor, the Vision Award, pays tribute to industry icons who have provided the keen insight, influence and initiative needed to see their creative visions come to fruition.
-Past honorees include Clint Eastwood, Oliver Stone and Gina Davis.
+Past honorees include Clint Eastwood, Oliver Stone and Geena Davis.

 “We started the Vision Award with Clint Eastwood, because he’s an icon of the industry we really wanted to celebrate,” says festival Director Candice Pate.
 “Since then, we’ve built quite a tradition of honoring heavy hitters whose contributions will stand the test of time.”